local-first-web/auth/README.md

 👨🏾‍💻🤪 You **don't** want to expose any of the underlying cryptographic complexity.

-## How
+## How?

-Taco solves the following problems without requiring a server or any other central source of truth:
+This library solves the following problems without requiring a server or any other central source of truth:

 - **Authorization**, using a signature chain
 - **Authentication**, using signature challenges